TIY-LR-FEE/assignments/16-vanilla-todo/README.md

 2. Modify `render` so that, before it clears the current contents of your section, it loops through the existing todos and calls `removeEventListener` to remove the existing on click events.

 3. Create the `markComplete` function.
+It should toggle `completed` on the given todo.
+If it isn't completed, it should be marked as completed.
+If it is, it should be marked as not completed.

+4. Modify `render` so that it adds an additional class to completed todos.
+Use this to style them differently.

+## Adventurer Mode

+Our app works, but it's less user friendly than it could be.
+Improve it by making the following two changes:

-It should remove the clicked todo from the array and then call `render`.
+1. Create a button called "Archive" that removes all todos that are marked as completed.
+It should delete them from the array of todos, and call `render` afterward.

+2. Sort the todos.
+Todos that are marked as completed should appear below todos that aren't completed.

 ## Epic Mode